MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 This tutorial represents a first step to integrate resource estimation of quantum solutions to electronic structure problems.
 One of the most important applications of scaled quantum computers is solving quantum chemistry problems.
 The simulation of complex quantum mechanical systems has the potential to unlock breakthroughs in areas such as carbon capture, food insecurity, and designing better fuels and materials.

 For example, one of the Hamiltonians used in this tutorial, the *nitrogenase_54orbital*, describes the nitrogenase enzyme.
 If you could accurately simulate how this enzyme works at a quantum level, it could help us to understand how to produce it at scale.
 You could replace the highly energy-intensive process which is used to produce enough fertilizer to feed the planet.
 This has the potential to reduce the global carbon footprint and also to help address concerns regarding food insecurity in a growing population.

+## Why is resource estimation important in the development of quantum computing?

+Although quantum computers promise to solve important scientific and commercial problems, achieving commercial viability will require large-scale, fault-tolerant quantum computers that have both a large number of qubits in superposition and physical error rates below a certain threshold.
+Commercial and scientific viability will also require QEC schemes to achieve fault tolerance.
+QEC is both time and space intensive, requiring increased execution time for algorithm or logical-level operations, as well as additional physical qubits to store and compute information.

+Using the Resource Estimator, you can understand the impact of architectural design choices and quantum error correction schemes.
+The Resource Estimator will help you understand how many qubits are needed to run an application, how long it will take to run, and which qubit technologies are better suited to solving a specific problem.
+Understanding these requirements will allow you to prepare and refine quantum solutions to run on future, scaled quantum machines.